liteljaime/junior-infra-task/report.md

 * Difficult to scale.
 Might need several prometheus servers to collect all the metrics if the applications grows after a certain threshold.
 * Step learning curve into how to correctly configure it.
 As learning promQL, the query language needed to query database of metrics to end up creating Grifana dashboards
+* Memory intensive.
+Can use fair amount of the memory when deployed within the cluster.
+* Own graphical interface is lacking.
+Need to integrate it with dashboard platform like Grifana.

 ### Icinga - https://icinga.com/